Tigers vs. Blue Jays Player Props Betting Odds

-Player props are listed for Bo Bichette and Spencer Torkelson, among others, when the Toronto Blue Jays visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Player prop betting options for Bo Bichette, Spencer Torkelson and others are available in the Toronto Blue Jays-Detroit Tigers matchup at Comerica Park on Saturday, starting at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!